camunda/camunda-docs-manual/content/update/minor/711-to-712/_index.md

 1. Check out the [Version Compatibility Matrix]({{< ref "/user-guide/ext-client/compatibility-matrix.md" >}})
 2. Update the version in your `pom.xml` (Java) or `package.json` (NodeJs)

+# Version of Deployment Descriptor Changed (Web Applications)

+In order to allow security-related configurations for the **Session Cookie**, the version of the Deployment Descriptor (`web.xml`) was promoted from 2.5 to 3.0.

+The following Containers are affected:

+* Wildfly
+* JBoss AS
+* JBoss EAP
+* Tomcat